chamik/jekyll-tailwind-template/README.md

 ## Setup

-You will obviously need [Ruby](https://www.ruby-lang.org/en/downloads/), [Node.js](https://nodejs.org/en/download/), and [Jekyll](https://jekyllrb.com/docs/installation/) installed.
+You will need [Ruby](https://www.ruby-lang.org/en/downloads/), [Node.js](https://nodejs.org/en/download/), and [Jekyll](https://jekyllrb.com/docs/installation/) installed.

-1. Click the green `Use this template` button at the top of this page and wait for Github to do its thing
+1. Click the green `Use this template` button at the top of this page and wait for Github to do its thing.
-2. Clone your newly initialized repo
+2. Clone your newly initialized repository.
 3. Run `npm run setup` in the repository root.
-This will download all of the needed dependencies
+This will download all of the needed dependencies.
-4. Edit the `_config.yml` configuration file to your liking (specific instructions inside)
+4. Edit the `_config.yml` configuration file to your liking (specific instructions inside).
 5. You're done!

 ## Development